jstat/jstat/doc/md/core.md

 **jStat( array[, fn] )**

-Create a new jStat object from either an existing array or jStat object.
+Creates a new jStat object from either an existing array or jStat object.
 For example, create a new jStat matrix by doing the following:

     var matrix = jStat([[ 1, 2, 3 ],[ 4, 5, 6 ],[ 7, 8, 9 ]]);